Student Rights and Conduct

 - CHARGES AND PROCEDURES FOR MISCONDUCT

-Any member of the University community may charge a student with alleged acts of misconduct using the procedures of this policy.
-Academic misconduct shall be referred to the Provost for proceeding under the appropriate code.
-Acts of social misconduct should be reported to the Dean of Students.
+Any member of the University community may make a complaint against a student with alleged acts of misconduct using the procedures of this policy.
+Academic misconduct shall be referred to the Office of the Provost for proceeding under the appropriate code.
+Acts of disciplinary misconduct should be reported to the Dean of Students.
 The Vice Chancellor for Student Affairs or designee will determine whether the charge is one of academic or social misconduct and will make a referral if appropriate.

-- Charges of misconduct shall be submitted in writing by the complaining party to the University Judicial Officer with the Office of the Vice Chancellor for Student Affairs.
-Complainants may be filed on a "Complaint Form", an Incident Report or other written documentation which shall contain the following information:
+- Complaints relating to misconduct shall be submitted in writing by the complaining party to the University Conduct Officer with the Office of the Vice Chancellor for Student Affairs.
+Complaints may be filed on a "Complaint Form", an Incident Report or other written documentation which should contain the following information:

 - The name of the person or organization against whom the complaint is made